PRD Writer

 3. **TypeScript Strict**: `tsc --noEmit` passes with zero errors (strict mode enabled)

-4. **GitHub Actions**: CI pipeline configured — runs lint, type-check, and tests on every push/PR. **Always use current LTS versions of CI actions** (currently `actions/checkout@v5`, `actions/setup-node@v5`, etc. — never use `@v3` or other outdated major versions).
+4. **GitHub Actions**: CI pipeline configured — runs lint, type-check, and tests on every push/PR

 5. **Bedrock Inference Profiles**: All Claude API calls use Bedrock inference profiles — never direct model IDs, never direct Anthropic API keys in deployed code